TwoYou2u/CustomerIntegrationService/README.md

 # CustomerIntegrationService

-It is a E-commerce project develope bt TwoYou!
+It is a E-commerce project develope by TwoYou!